trnxdev/zenith/README.md

 - [ ] Handle long box queries
 - [ ] Refractor input parsing (src/input.zig)
 - [ ] Refractor the code (to be more readable)
-- [ ] Resolve all To-Do's in the code
+- [ ] Resolve all To-Do's iside the codebase
 - [ ] Clipboard support

 <sub>The tests were conducted on a Linux "kitty" terminal with Bash.</sub>